Austin Simko ’09: 3 Reasons Why

-The college also specializes in offering opportunities.
+Second, the college specializes in providing opportunities out of the classroom.
 Wheaton students find themselves engaged in diverse pursuits all at once.
-Throughout my Wheaton career, I participated in student government, three singing groups, three musicals, a drama production, the campus newspaper, and a campus job – all enriching experiences.
-But beyond their immediate value, they instilled in me both management skills and self-confidence, and showed me that varied and balanced living is a recipe for constant growth and authentic happiness.
-Internalizing this lesson has enabled me to multi-task now, from taking classes at law school and serving on its student government to working on Wheaton’s Alumnae/i Board of Directors.
-Being able to simultaneously give yourself to demanding activities is an invaluable skill.
+Throughout my Wheaton career, I participated in student government, singing groups, musicals and drama productions, the campus newspaper, and a campus job – all enriching experiences.
+Beyond their immediate value, they instilled management skills and self-confidence in me, and showed me that varied and balanced living is a recipe for constant growth and authentic happiness.
+Internalizing this lesson has enabled me to multi-task, from studying law and participating in moot court competitions to working on Wheaton’s Alumni Board of Directors.
+Being able to give yourself to concurrent and demanding activities is an invaluable skill.

-Finally, Wheaton offers students a quality liberal arts education.
-Liberal arts training encourages mental agility, comfort with ambiguity, and, most importantly, a quest to learn.
+Finally, Wheaton offers students a quality liberal arts education which encourages mental agility, comfort with ambiguity, and, most importantly, a quest to learn.
 The liberal arts emphasize skills that have limitless applicability, imbuing in students a commitment to life-long learning and an ability to engage in diverse pursuits.